-The University of Texas Health Science Center at Houston (UTHealth) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificate, baccalaureate, masters, doctoral, and professional degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas Health Science Center at Houston.
+The University of Texas Health Science Center at Houston is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, doctoral, and professional degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of The University of Texas Health Science Center at Houston may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-This catalog is a general information publication only.
+This catalogis a general information publication only.
 It is not intended to nor does it contain all regulations that relate to students.
-Applicants, students, and faculty are referred to the respective UTHealth school catalogs.
-The provisions of the General Information section or the school- specific information in each school catalog, student handbooks, or school policy or regulations do not constitute a contract, expressed or implied, between any applicant, student or faculty member and UTHealth or The University of Texas System.
-UTHealth reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirement affecting students.
+Applicants, students, and faculty are referred to the respective UTHealth Houston school catalogs.
+The provisions of the General Information section or the school-specific information in each school catalog, student handbooks, or school policy or regulations do not constitute a contract, expressed or implied, between any applicant, student or faculty member and UTHealth Houston or The University of Texas System.
+UTHealth Houston reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirement affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.